Specific surface area measurement by BET (Brunauer–Emmett–Teller)

 How the BET method works

-- Sample preparation: The material is degassed under vacuum or inert gas to remove any traces of moisture or contaminants.
+- Sample preparation: the material is degassed under vacuum or inert gas to remove any traces of moisture or contaminants.

 - Calculation of specific surface area: the BET equation is applied to obtain the surface area in m²/g.

-Technical characteristics of BET analysis
+Technical characteristics of the BET analysis

 - Principle : physical adsorption of inert gas (often nitrogen)